Contact Us

 Shared secret keys can be used for other things beyond encryption and decryption, such as for passwords, generating new keys via use of a key derivation function, identity authentication via challenge-response protocols, message authentication via message authentication codes, and many other useful security functions.

-This example covered the three bottom layers of the entanglement-based networking stack, but skipped to the application layer with Advanced Secure Communication via BBM92.
+This example covered the three bottom layers of the entanglement-based networking stack, but skipped to the application layer with Quantum Secure Communication via BBM92.
 The transport layer was not utilized in this example.
 This doesn't mean the transport layer is not important.
 It's incredibly useful for many applications.
 Quantum teleportation is a transport layer protocol; it’s an entanglement-based protocol that utilizes distributed entanglement to communicate quantum information across the network, and is even considered an application all on its own.

 Many distributed quantum applications require communication of quantum information between devices.
 Teleportation is the protocol that can be used to accomplish this.
 The way in which information is sent via teleportation also has useful properties for cybersecurity purposes.
 Quantum teleportation can be used to communicate quantum information to endpoints on the network without that information ever being exposed on the network itself.
 This means that even if intermediary nodes between communicating users become compromised, the quantum information that is being sent between them will not be exposed.
 The security of quantum information being sent is said to be device independent.